-Metadata while publishing datasets through nonprofit unstructured data repositories such as Zenodo or Dryad (see section 4):
+Metadata for publishing datasets on nonprofit unstructured data repositories such as Zenodo or Dryad (see section 4):

-- Similar standard XML metadata (DataCite Metadata Schema or Dublin Core) will be used to publish and share unstructured datasets.
-The XML metadata ensuring machine readability / interoperability is generated after filing the repositories submission form requesting intrinsic metadata.
-Metadata comprise in addition a persistent identifier, a date of publication and under what conditions (type of license) the dataset can be accessed - Readme files in text and/or XML (see previous paragraph) formats with more detailed information will be upload with the dataset.
+- We will use similar standard XML metadata (DataCite Metadata Schema or Dublin Core) to publish and share unstructured datasets.
+The XML metadata that ensures machine readability / interoperability is generated after filing the repository submission form requesting intrinsic metadata.
+Metadata comprise, in addition, a persistent identifier, a publication date and conditions of access to (type of license) the dataset. - We will upload, alongside the dataset, Readme files in text and/or XML (see previous paragraph) formats with more detailed information.